shoui520/shoui520.github.io/docs/shouimethod.md

 This isn't everything you need though.

 **I do NOT recommend "Jitendex"!** It's JMdict, but with a ton of HTML, CSS and hyperlinks added to the cards. **This creates friction for Anki card creation**.
 How do you effectively filter out superfluous information without manual labour?
 You can't.
-Use a simple version of JMdict.
-The ones I recommend are from [yomidevs/jmdict-yomitan](https://github.com/yomidevs/jmdict-yomitan?tab=readme-ov-file#jmdict-for-yomitan)
+Use a simple version of JMdict, like the one in my collection.

-In addition to the "Recommended Dictionaries" (excluding Jitendex) you can install within Yomitan by default, you should also get these additional dictionaries you can find at [my dictionary collection](https://learnjapanese.link/dictionaries)
+In addition to the "Recommended Dictionaries" (excluding Jitendex) you can install within Yomitan by default, you should also get these additional dictionaries you can find at **[my dictionary collection](https://learnjapanese.link/dictionaries)**

 - `Bilingual/[Bilingual] JMdict (English) ("Legacy")`
 - `Bilingual/[Bilingual] 研究社　新和英大辞典　第５版.zip`